agarNit/LLD-Prep/README.md

-# Repository for implementation of the most asked interview LLD problems.
+# Most asked interview LLD problems.
 Language Used: Java

-## How to appraoch an LLD Problem
+## How to approach an LLD Problem

 ## Prep must:
 - SOLID principles